Fun Family Activities

 Once you have all your leaves sealed by some method you can take strips of colorful construction paper to frame each leaf page.
 This will also provide an area to label each type of leaf.
 Punch a hole through one corner of each completed piece and tie with a piece of string to form a leaf book.

 Purchase cake decorating bags and cake decorating tips.
-The decorating tips that you might want would be the star tip, leaf tip, petal/flower tip and writing tip.
+The decorating tips that you might want would be the star tip, leaf tip, petal/flower tip, and writing tip.
 You can make your own bags with wax paper formed into a cone but the reusable plastic decorating bags are your best bet.
-Mix one box of confectionary sugar with one cup of shortening, separate into two-three containers and add desired food coloring.
+Mix one box of confectionary sugar with one cup of shortening, separate into two-three containers, and add desired food coloring.
 This recipe is for practicing your cake decorating talents over and over again it but must be refrigerated.

 Take 9 inch round cake pans and turn upside down on wax paper.
-Have the kids decorated these pans over and over.
+Get the kids to decorate these pans over and over.
 To make a rose, push a toothpick halfway through the flat side of a miniature marshmallow to use as a handle.
 Use your petal tip and while slowly spinning the marshmallow, add frosting to the top edge of the marshmallow with the tip angled sideways.
 The first petal should look like a mountain peak or roof with the top of the marshmallow closed off.
-Then for your next petals add upside down half moon shapes on both sides of the marshmallow.
+Then for your next petals add an upside-down half moon shapes on both sides of the marshmallow.
 Turn the marshmallow ¼ turn and add 2 more of the same petals.
 You can also do this with large a marshmallow and once you master the idea this can be done without marshmallows but they are helpful for beginners.
 To learn how to make Baby Bootie’s go to our Baby Shower Ideas page for instructions.

 Created by R. Scheel, Fun-Attic, Inc.